Xtendify/Simple-Calendar/readme.txt

 * Advanced settings to adjust time zones, date and time formats, start of the week.
 * Many translations available with more being added on a regular basis.
 [Translations welcome!](https://wordpress.org/support/topic/translating-this-plugin-in-your-language)
 * Fully extensible to support add-ons with advanced features and specific functionality.
-* Open source with code hosted on GitHub.
+* Open source and hosted on GitHub.
 [Contributions welcome!](https://github.com/moonstonemedia/Simple-Calendar)

 = GOOGLE CALENDAR PRO ADD-ON FEATURES =